 8.1 Myth, "Medicaid pays family members directly for respite."

 False in nearly all cases.
 Medicaid waiver respite is provider-delivered to certified agencies; family caregivers are not paid for their own respite labor.
-The lone partial exception is OPWDD Self-Direction Family Reimbursed Respite ($3,000/year, 100% State funds, paid up-front and reimbursed via Fiscal Intermediary).
+The lone partial exception is OPWDD Self-Direction Family Reimbursed Respite (State-funded, paid upfront by the family and reimbursed through the Fiscal Intermediary up to a cap set in the participant's Self-Direction budget).
 Even there, the reimbursement is for goods and services, not direct compensation for the family caregiver's care labor.
 Don't conflate CDPAP (family-as-paid-aide) with respite, these are distinct services.

 8.2 Myth, "NFCSP respite is available to anyone caring for a senior."